a-mahal/a-mahal.github.io/_posts/2022-01-01-Sudoku-Solver.markdown

 # Implementation
-Due to the nature of Academic Policy at the University of Pennsylvania, I am unable to publicly share the code I developed or go in depth about the specifics of any type of implementation.
+Due to the nature of UPenn's Academic Integrity Policy, I am unable to publicly share the code I developed or go in depth about the specifics of any type of implementation.
 I would be happy to share my project privately to any recruiters or engineers that would like to analyse my work in detail.